nguyenlan13/shelf_development/notes.md

 reaction
 -belongs to a user
--belongs to reactable, polymorphic: true
+-belongs to comment, polymorphic: true

 rating
 -belongs to a user
+-belongs to ratable, polymorphic: true
 <!-- -belongs to a book, article, podcast -->

 fave_quote
 -belongs to a user
+-belongs to quotable, polymorphic: true
 <!-- -belongs to a book, article, podcast -->

 user